Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 ***Allison Buehler***

-Tristan and Ramsey had a lot they shared - they liked much the same music, TV shows and videogames, and they were so remarkably up-to-date on fashion that *Xiù* consulted them before buying anything…
+Tristan and Ramsey had a lot they shared - they liked much the same music, TV shows and videogames, and they were so remarkably up-to-date on fashion that *Xiù* consulted them before buying anything...

 But they had their differences, too.
 Ramsey was definitely turning into more of a jock than his brother, for instance.